EricInArizona/NetCl/README.md

-# NetEC
+# NetCl
-Networking with Sockets.
+Networking client with Sockets.